 Travis Weber is Director of the Center for Religious Liberty at Family Research Council.
-This article appeared in Inside Sources on May 1, 2017.
+This article appeared in Palm Beach Post on May 16, 2017.

 President Trump’s public vows to “totally destroy” the Johnson Amendment started during his campaign, continued through election night, and have persisted during his presidency — most recently appearing in his speech at the National Prayer Breakfast this past February.

 In 1954, Sen. Lyndon Johnson wanted the tax code amended to bar tax-exempt entities from involvement in political campaigns.
 If they got involved they would lose their tax-exempt status.
 At the time, his goal was to neutralize political opposition.
 But churches were swept up in the net of this law along with everyone else, and it is doubtful Johnson predicted the price that would be exacted on free speech six decades down the road.

 While in essence the law prohibits speech in support of specific candidates and permits speech on “political” issues, it’s just not that simple.
 Current IRS guidance describing in detail which activities are prohibited and which are not is extremely vague and hard to understand.
 When it is difficult to know if one’s comments will draw the government’s scrutiny, one tends to want to stay away from that line.